Before you can obtain a badge to drive a public service vehicle (PSV) taxi or cab, you will need to:

 Getting your badge

-When you have successfully completed all of the steps detailed above, and paid the fee £11 you will be issued with a badge to drive a taxi / cab.
+When you have successfully completed all the steps detailed above, and paid the relevant fee you will be issued with a badge to drive a taxi or cab.

 You must renew your badge annually and on time.
 It is illegal to drive a public service vehicle unless you hold a valid PSV badge.
 You will not be sent a reminder to renew your badge.

-You may also wish to apply for inclusion on the restricted taxi / cab licence waiting list.
+You may also wish to apply for inclusion on the restricted taxi or cab licence waiting list.
 Request a form for this when you receive your badge.

 As a PSV driver you will be expected to abide by the code of conduct and act in a professional manner at all times.
 You will probably be the first Jersey resident visitors meet in the Island.
 Ensure that their first impression is a good one.